 Roman ruins in Austria?

-What a fabulous find, not to say coincidence that such a marvellous ruin should remain preserved in the very grounds of the Hapsburg summer residence!
+What a fabulous find, not to say coincidence, that such a marvellous ruin should remain preserved in the very grounds of the Habsburg summer residence!
 It’s almost too good to be true.

 Well, take a closer look and you’ll see that the materials that make up the broken statues, frescoes and arches are a little newer than they ought to be.
 The whole collection is fake, albeit a rather convincing one.

-Schönbrunn’s version was built in 1778 for the Empress Maria Theresia by the same architect who designed the park’s Gloriette: Johann Ferdinand Hetzendorf von Hohenberg.
+Schönbrunn’s ruins went up in 1778, built for the Empress Maria Theresa by the same architect who designed the park’s Gloriette: Johann Ferdinand Hetzendorf von Hohenberg.

-His design is based on the ruins of the Temple of Vespasian (and Titus), as drawn by Giovanni Battista Piranesi.
+The design mimics the ruins of the Temple of Vespasian and Titus, as drawn by Giovanni Battista Piranesi.

-The Roman Emperor Titus built the original (real) temple was built for the Roman Emperor Vespasian in the 1st century AD by his son, Emperor Titus.
-Titus died before it was finished, though his brother — and successor as Emperor — Domitian completed the task, dedicating it to them both (hence the name).
+The Roman Emperor Titus built the original (real) temple for his father, Emperor Vespasian, in the 1st century AD.
+Titus died before it was finished, though his brother — and successor as Emperor — Domitian completed the task, dedicating it to both his predecessors (hence the name).

+P.S.
 Vespasian, incidentally, is known for his deathbed quote, “Woe is me.
-I think I am becoming a god” and is alleged to be the source of such delicate lines as, “the body of a dead enemy always smells sweet.”
+I think I am becoming a god” and is allegedly the source of such delicate lines as, “the body of a dead enemy always smells sweet.”